sagemath/trac_to_gh/Issue 1236.md

 # Issue 1236: tate pairings on elliptic curves -- add to sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1236

 Original creator: was